Mediatrix

+In a 2025 doctrinal note titled Mater Populi Fidelis, the Dicastery for the Doctrine of the Faith of the Catholic Church emphasized that "the biblical statement about Christ’s exclusive mediation is conclusive," with Christ being the only Mediator.
+As far as the word "mediation" was concerned, the Dicastery acknowledged that "[it] is commonly used in many areas of everyday life, where it is understood simply as cooperation, assistance, or intercession."
+Therefore, the document concluded that it is "inevitable that the term would be applied to Mary in a subordinate sense.
+Used in this way, it does not intend to add any efficacy or power to the unique mediation of Jesus Christ, true God and true man."

 History

 Early history

 Mediatrix is an ancient title.
 A prayer attributed to Ephrem the Syrian in the 4th century calls her "after the mediator, you (Mary) are the mediatrix of the whole world."
 The title was also used in the 5th century by Basil of Seleucia.
-By the 8th century, the title Mediatrix found common use and Andrew of Crete and saint John of Damascus used it.
+By the 8th century, the title Mediatrix found common use and Andrew of Crete and John of Damascus used it.

 These early notions place Mary's mediation on a higher level than that of other forms of the intercession of saints.
 Her position as the mother of Jesus Christ the redeemer and source of grace makes her preeminent among others who might be called mediators.

 Later Middle Ages

 The use of the Mediatrix title continued to grow in the Middle Ages, and Bernard of Clairvaux (12th century), Bonaventure, and Bernardino of Siena (15th century) frequently used it.

-In the 13th century, Saint Thomas Aquinas noted that only Jesus Christ can be the perfect mediator between God and humankind.
+In the 13th century, Thomas Aquinas noted that only Jesus Christ can be the perfect mediator between God and humankind.
 However, this does not hinder that others may be called mediators, in some respect, between God and man, because they assist and prepare union between God and man.

 The same notion was stated in the 16th century by the Council of Trent, which declared "that the saints, who reign together with Christ, offer up their own prayers to God for men; that it is good and useful suppliantly to invoke them, and to have recourse to their prayers, aid, (and) help for obtaining benefits from God, through His Son, Jesus Christ our Lord, who is our alone Redeemer and Saviour; but that they think impiously, who deny that the saints, who enjoy eternal happiness in heaven, are to be invocated; or who assert either that they do not pray for men; or, that the invocation of them to pray for each of us even in particular, is idolatry; or, that it is repugnant to the word of God; and is opposed to the honour of the one mediator of God and men, Christ Jesus; or, that it is foolish to supplicate, vocally, or mentally, those who reign in heaven".